University of Westminster: Coat of arms

-The university's coat of arms reflects a number of key aspects of its heritage.
-The portcullis is the symbol of Westminster whilst the open book symbolises learning.
-Her Majesty Queen Elizabeth II, who agreed to continue as the Patron, is represented by the Tudor rose, one of the royal emblems.
+The university's coat of arms was granted on 17 May 1993.
+The predecessor Polytechnic of Central London used the colours of claret and silver and this was adapted into the murrey and argent livery of the arms.
+The portcullis is taken from the arms of the City of Westminster whilst the open book symbolises learning.
+The late Queen Elizabeth II, who agreed to continue as the patron on the formation of the university, is represented by the Tudor rose, a royal badge.
 The motto of the university, "The Lord is our Strength", is influenced by Quintin Hogg and his Young Men's Christian Institute.
 The open book on the escutcheon contains a Latin motto which reads as "Veritas", meaning "truth".

+In the crest the demi lion with battle axe comes from the arms of Sir George Cayley.
+He founded the Royal Polytechnic Institution in 1838 on the site of the present University's Regent Street campus.
+Cayley was an engineer and inventor and pioneer aviator, hence the wings added to the lion.
+The lion supports a book charged with a portcullis.

+The ram supporter comes from the arms of Quniton Hogg's grandson, Lord Hailsham, Lord High Chancellor.
+The Hogg family continued their association with the University through four generations.
+The lion with a tilting spear comes from the Studd family arms.
+The Studds worked closely with Quintin Hogg and in the running of The Polytechnic.

+The Compartment depicts the situation of Westminster on the banks of the River Thames.

-Rankings
+Rankings and reputation

 Westminster offers Bachelor's, Master's, and Doctoral degrees as well as certificates and diplomas at both undergraduate and postgraduate level.
 More than two thirds of Westminster's programmes are recognised by the appropriate professional bodies such as the BCS, BPS, CIOB, CABE, ICE, RICS, HPC etc. in recognition of the high standards of relevance to the professions.

 The university has numerous centres of research excellence and was ranked sixth in the UK and 40th globally for Media and Communications by QS World University Rankings 2018.
 The university was also ranked 15th for Art and Design in the UK, and 18th in the UK for Architecture.
 The Times Higher Education Young University Rankings 2019, which lists the world's best under 50-year-old universities out of 351 universities, ranked Westminster 151–200 in the world.

 The university achieved world leading and internationally excellent status for most of their work, ranking second for Communications, Cultural and Media Studies research, 6th for Art and Design research, in addition to the university performing strongly in Architecture and the Built Environment, and Geography and Environmental studies.
 In the 2008 Research Assessment Exercise, almost 80 per cent of Westminster's submitted research across 20 subject areas was judged to be of international quality.
 In 2013, Westminster was ranked joint second in the UK by the Architects’ Journal in their "AJ Top 100" special issue.